mohamedaliznidi/the-book-of-bugs-n-charms/react/component-libraries/shadcn-ecosystem/motion-primitives.md

 ---
 description: >-
-  Complete guide to Motion Primitives - an open-source UI kit of animated React components built with Framer Motion and Tailwind CSS.
-Learn setup, components, and best practices for adding smooth animations to your React/Next.js projects.
+  Complete grimoire for Motion Primitives - an open-source UI kit of animated React enchantments built with Framer Motion and Tailwind CSS magic.
+Master setup, enchantments, and best practices for adding smooth mystical animations to your React/Next.js projects.

+theme: "magic"
 ---

-# Motion Primitives
+# Motion Primitives - The Animation Foundation Mastery

-## Introduction
+## The Ancient Knowledge

 Motion Primitives is an open-source UI kit of animated React components built with Framer Motion and Tailwind CSS.
 It provides a collection of reusable, ready-made animated components designed for React/Next.js projects, eliminating the need to write motion logic from scratch.